unrealities/MTGA_Draft_17Lands/README.md

 ![Settings_Colors](https://github.com/unrealities/MTGA_Draft_17Lands/blob/main/assets/96687942/90c6b3df-0ade-4f32-a1be-b2ef40cedc32.png)

 - **Read Draft Logs:** Read the log file from a draft by selecting `File->Open`.
 Select a file that has the following naming scheme `DraftLog_<Set>_<Draft Type>_<Draft_ID>.log` file to read the file.
-- **Download Set Data:** Open the Add Sets window by selecting `Data->Add Sets`.
+- **Download Set Data:** Open the Download Dataset window by selecting `Data->Download Dataset`.
 Enter the set information and click the ADD SET button to begin downloading the set data.
   - The download can take several minutes.
   - 17Lands will timeout the request if too many requests are made within a short period.
 - **List Taken Cards:** Get to the Taken Cards window by selecting `Cards->Taken Cards`.